What happens if things go wrong?

 Financial Ombudsman Service

-If you opened your deposit account online, you may also refer your complaint to the European Commission Online Dispute Resolution http://ec.europa.eu/consumers/odr/
+In addition to the Financial Ombudsman, if you opened a deposit account online, you may also refer your complaint to the European Commission Online Dispute Resolution www.ec.europa.eu/consumers/odr/main/

 Click here to find out ‘What happens when things go wrong?’